On deep holes of generalized Reed-Solomon codes: Introduction and the statement of the main result

-for any $f(x) \in \mathbb{F}_q[x]$.
-Then we can rewrite the \GRS code with evaluation set $D$ to be Actually, by constructing some suitable polynomials, we find a new class of deep holes.
-That is, we have the following result.\\
+Actually, by constructing some suitable auxiliary polynomials, we find a new class of deep holes for the generalized Reed-Solomon codes.
+That is, we have the following result.\\ \\ {\bf Theorem 1.2.} {\it Let $q \geq 4$ and $2 \leq k \leq q-l-1$.
+For $1\le j\le l$, we define